 Eurofighter Typhoon is built on the strength of 4 European nations: UK; Germany; Italy and Spain, and their leading aerospace and defence companies.
 This partnership is unrivalled allowing equal access to shared manufacturing, development and the creation of long-lasting political and industrial relations.

-While Eurofighter Typhoon co-ordinates the programme the NATO Eurofighter and Tornado Management Agency (NETMA) acts as the single point of contact for customers, governments and the partner companies.
+While Eurofighter Jagdflugzeug GmbH co-ordinates the programme on Industry side, the NATO Eurofighter and Tornado Management Agency (NETMA) acts as the single point of contact for customers and governments.

-The partner companies in the programme – BAE Systems, Alenia Aermacchi, Cassidian Germany and Cassidian Spain manage industry suppliers employing over 100,000 people across the supply chain, enriching the technology capabilities of the whole European region.
+The partner companies in the programme – BAE Systems, Leonardo – Aircraft Division, Airbus Defence & Space – manage industry suppliers employing over 100,000 people across the supply chain, enriching the technology capabilities of the whole European region.

-NATO / NETMA acts as the single point of contact for customers, governments and the partner companies.
+NATO / NETMA acts as the single point of contact for customers and governments.

 Eurofighter Jagdflugzeug GmbH co-ordinates the design, production and upgrade of the aircraft.

 Every day our aircraft are protecting the skies in Europe, the Middle East and even in the Southern hemisphere.
 They are on Quick Reaction Alert (QRA) duty 24 hours a day, 7 days a week.
-Eurofighter Typhoon has become the backbone of the Air Forces in the UK, Germany, Italy, Spain, Austria and Saudi Arabia.
-When the chips are down, air chiefs want an aircraft that is versatile, reliable, resilient and cost-effective.
+Eurofighter Typhoon has become the backbone of the Air Forces in the UK, Germany, Italy, Spain, Austria, Saudi Arabia and Oman.
+During conflict, air chiefs want an aircraft that is versatile, reliable, resilient and cost-effective.
 Eurofighter Typhoon fulfills all of these requirements and the operational experiences gained during these flying hours have proven it.